bellstar/azure-monitor-opencensus-python/azure_monitor/flask_sample/README.md

 - html
 products:
 - azure
+- docker
-description: "This sample contains a simple Flask application to show how you can instrument the OpenCensus Azure Monitor exporters as well as track telemetry from popular Python libraries via OpenCensus integrations."
+description: "This sample contains a simple Flask application on container to show how you can instrument the OpenCensus Azure Monitor exporters as well as track telemetry from popular Python libraries via OpenCensus integrations."
 urlFragment: azure-monitor-opencensus-python
 ---